-We paid \$0.2 million, \$0.5 million and \$0.5 million in management fees for the fiscal years ended March 31, 2016, 2015 and 2014 to a management company subsidiary of Capital Southwest for services rendered during each respective fiscal year.
-These amounts are presented in Selling, general and administrative expenses in the consolidated income statements, and payments ceased in connection with the Share Distribution.
+We paid \$0, \$0.2 million and \$0.5 million in management fees for the fiscal years ended March 31, 2017, 2016 and 2015 to a management company subsidiary of Capital Southwest for services rendered during each respective fiscal year.
+These amounts are presented in selling, general and administrative expenses in the consolidated income statements, and payments ceased in connection with the Share Distribution.

-We paid \$0.3 million, \$8.3 million and \$8.7 million in dividends to Capital Southwest during the fiscal years ended March 31, 2016, 2015 and 2014, respectively, as Capital Southwest was our sole shareholder until the Share Distribution.
+We paid \$0, \$0.3 million and \$8.3 million in dividends to Capital Southwest during the fiscal years ended March 31, 2017, 2016 and 2015, respectively, as Capital Southwest was our sole shareholder until the Share Distribution.

-As of March 31, 2016, 907,748 shares of Capital Southwest stock were held under the ESOP and 52,570 shares of Capital Southwest stock were held in the Qualified Plan.
+As of March 31, 2017 and 2016, 597,434 and 907,748 shares, respectively, of Capital Southwest stock were held under the ESOP and no shares of Capital Southwest stock were held in the Qualified Plan.

 Tax Matters Agreement - We entered into a tax matters agreement with Capital Southwest (the "Tax Matters Agreement").
 The Tax Matters Agreement generally governs our and Capital Southwest's respective rights, responsibilities and obligations with respect to taxes in connection with the Share Distribution.
 The Tax Matters Agreement provides that we will be liable for taxes incurred by Capital Southwest as a result of our taking or failing to take certain actions that result in the Share Distribution failing to meet the requirements of a tax-free distribution under the Internal Revenue Code.
-The Tax Matters Agreement also restricts our and Capital Southwest's ability to take actions that could cause the Share Distribution to fail to meet the requirements of a tax-free distribution under the Code.
-These restrictions may prevent us and Capital Southwest from entering into transactions that might be advantageous to us or our stockholders.
+The Tax Matters Agreement also restricts our and Capital Southwest's ability to take actions that could cause the Share Distribution to fail to meet the requirements of a tax-free distributions may prevent us and Capital Southwest from entering into transactions that might be advantageous to us or our stockholders.
 The term of the Tax Matters Agreement is perpetual, unless the agreement is terminated by mutual consent of both parties.